kgleason/www_kirkg_us/posts/building-an-openvpn-server-inside-a-freenas-jail.md

 It will prompt you for a challenge password and an optional company name.
 We recommend that you leave these blank.
 When you are prompted to sign the certificate, you should say yes.
 When you are asked to commit the new cert, you should once again say yes.

 Building the Diffie-Hellman keys may take a few minutes, depending upon your hardware.
-The openvpn command will execute quickly.
+The `openvpn` command will execute quickly.

-The last step in they key building process is to generate the certs for your client to connect.
+The last step in the key building process is to generate the certs for your client to connect.
 If you are going to have multiple users, you will want to run this command for each client that you plan to have connect.

 	:::shell
     ./build-key <client-name>

 Your client-name should be something descriptive.
 It is purely for human readability purposes.
 You can press enter for all of the questions that are asked.
-When prompted to sign the certificate and commit the certificte, you should once again say yes.
+When prompted to sign the certificate and commit the certificate, you should once again say yes.

 ##Protect your keys

-The clean all command that we ran up there will wipe out all of your keys.
-Right now it's now big deal -- just generate new ones.
+The `clean-all` command that we ran up there will wipe out all of your keys.
+Right now it's not big deal -- just generate new ones.
 However once you've handed a key out to your clients, then the deletion of the keys will prevent your client from connecting.

 For right now, you can protect your keys from accidental deletion with: